kunfoo/permutation_cipher/README.md

 # permutation_cipher
-implementation of an easy permutation cipher with blocklength &lt;= 10
+implementation of a simple permutation cipher with blocklength &lt;= 10